-S Satisfactory (midterm only)
+S: Satisfactory (midterm only)

-U Unsatisfactory (midterm only)
+U: Unsatisfactory (midterm only)

-I Incomplete (temporary)
+I: Incomplete (temporary)

 Students expelled from a specific course, or expelled or suspended from the College, will receive a final grade for each course as determined by the faculty member’s grading policy.
-A grade of “Incomplete” is not an option.
+However, a grade of “Incomplete” is not an option.
 Any assignments not completed as of the date of suspension (expulsion) will be factored into grade calculations as zeros.